C-Accel-CRIPT/sdk-archive/docs/tutorial/tutorial.md

 # Tutorial

 ## Setup CRIPT
+Before proceeding CRIPT must be set up on your computer.

 Please refer to [installation docs](cript_installation.md) on how to install [CRIPT Python SDK](https://pypi.org/project/cript/) on your system

 ---

-## Learning CRIPT through the terminal
+## :octicons-terminal-16: Learning CRIPT through the terminal

 ### Launch python interpreter